 - Cash: Pay in person or at a kiosk.

-- Credit or debit card: Pay online or at a kiosk.
+- Credit or debit card: Pay online, by phone, or at a kiosk.

-- E-Check: Pay online through a bank withdrawal.
+- Electronic Check: Pay online or by phone through a bank withdrawal.

 - Electronic payment withdrawal: Set up regular monthly payments from your bank account.